 Delaware, Ohio 43015

-- Ohio Wesleyan University’s spacious 200-acre campus is located in the heart of Delaware, Ohio, a city of 34,000 located just 20 miles north of Columbus, the state capital and the nation’s 16th-largest city.
-Delaware offers small-town amenities and friendliness, and Columbus offers a rich cultural life, professional sports, fine dining and shopping, and myriad opportunities for internships and service learning.
+- Ohio Wesleyan’s spacious 200-acre campus is located in the heart of Delaware, Ohio, a city of nearly 43,000 located just 20 miles north of Columbus, the state capital and the nation’s 14th-largest city.
+Combined, they offer small-town amenities and friendliness coupled with a rich cultural life, professional sports, fine dining and shopping, and myriad opportunities for internships and service learning.

-- Ohio Wesleyan is accredited by National Council for Accreditation of Teacher Education (NCATE), Ohio Department of Education, American Chemical Society Committee on Professional Training, National Association of Schools of Music and The Higher Learning Commission.
+- Ohio Wesleyan is accredited by National Council for Accreditation of Teacher Education (NCATE), Ohio Department of Education, National Association of Schools of Music, and The Higher Learning Commission.

-- OWU offers a superb honors program that challenges students with specially designed tutorials, honors courses, independent study, and one-to-one collaboration with faculty.
-An Honors House is a living option for upperclass honors students, and an Honors residence hall offers 24 quiet hours, among other enhancements.
+- OWU has a Phi Beta Kappa chapter and offers a superb honors program that challenges students with specially designed tutorials, honors courses, independent study, and one-to-one collaboration with faculty.
+An Honors House is a living option for upper-class honors students, and an honors residence hall offers 24/7 quiet hours, among other benefits.

-- Ten to 15 top incoming first-year students who are interested in careers in economics and business are selected for the Economics Management Fellows Program.
-Fellows receive exceptional opportunities including special classes, alumni networking, a generous bookstore allowance, and a fully paid, faculty-led study trip to New York City’s financial and business districts, where they take part in intensive meetings and seminars with alumni.
+- 15-20 top incoming first-year students interested in careers in economics and business are selected for the Economics Management Fellows Program.
+Fellows receive exceptional opportunities including special classes, alumni networking, a generous bookstore allowance, and a fully funded study tour of a major U.S. city, allowing students to connect alumni in high-level business and government roles.

-- A Summer Science Research Program offers students an opportunity to work intensively one to one with faculty members for a 10-week period and to present their work at a culminating symposium.
+- A Summer Science Research Program offers students an opportunity to conduct original research with a faculty mentor for 10 weeks and then to present their work at a culminating symposium.

-- Domestically, students augment curricular work through such hands-on programs as Wesleyan in Washington, which allows them to receive credit for working in government settings in Washington, D.C.; the New York Arts Program, in which students experience the world of professional artists and organizations in New York City; and the Philadelphia Center, which combines for-credit internship, academic study, and independent city living.
+- Domestically, students augment curricular work through such hands-on programs as Wesleyan in Washington, which allows them to receive credit for working in government settings in Washington, D.C., and the New York Arts Program, in which students experience the world of professional artists and organizations in New York City.

 - OWU offers a strong pre-professional course of study within a classic liberal arts curriculum, with professional school acceptance nearly double the national average.

-- 100% of full-time tenure-track professors hold a Ph.D. or equivalent terminal degree in their field.
+- Ohio Wesleyan has approximately 100 full-time faculty members, and 100% of tenure-track professors hold a Ph.D. or equivalent terminal degree in their field.

-- Faculty members are intellectually challenging, dedicated to every student’s development, and personally involved in students’ progress.
+- OWU faculty members are dedicated to every student’s development and personally involved in every student’s progress.

-- All class instruction is provided by faculty; there are no teaching assistants.
+- All class instruction is provided by faculty; OWU has no graduate teaching assistants.